Pillar guide · 14 min read

 Build vs buy: the honest math

-Approach Setup cost Monthly Best for
+Approach Speed to live Best for

-Off-the-shelf SaaS $0–$500 $100–$500 + usage Solo operators, simple call patterns, willing to live inside the vendor's flow
+Off-the-shelf SaaS Days Solo operators, simple call patterns, happy to live inside the vendor's flow

-Vertical platform $500–$2,500 $300–$1,200 Businesses in a covered vertical (dental, auto, property) with standard workflows
+Vertical platform One to two weeks Businesses in a covered vertical (dental, auto, property) with standard workflows

-Custom build (PC&C) $6,500+ $200–$800 Businesses with a non-standard scheduling system, multi-language needs, HIPAA, or industry edge cases off-the-shelf cannot cover
+Custom build (PC&C) Two to four weeks Businesses with a non-standard scheduling system, multi-language needs, HIPAA, or industry edge cases off-the-shelf cannot cover

 The stack: how PerezCarreno & Coindreau builds voice AI in 2026